Camino Portugués: Final Stage - Tui to Santiago8 Days & 7 Nights 4.6 Read 22 reviews

 Activity Level & Terrain

-The Camino Portugues is graded moderate overall and involves daily walks of between 12-33km.
+This tour is graded moderate overall and involves daily walks of between 12-26km.
 It is suited to regular walkers who enjoy long-distance walking.
-You will follow a mixture of farm/dirt tracks, woodland paths, minor roads (one-third of the route) and closer to the bigger towns and cities, some busier roads.
-It should also be noted that on the section out of Porto there is a busy road network but there are some alternatives to avoid this.
+You will follow a mixture of farm/dirt tracks, woodland paths, minor roads and closer to the bigger towns and cities, some busier roads.
 Much of this route is flat, but there are a few days that are long and some sections on cobbled pavements which can be tough so a good level of fitness is recommended.

 The route is marked with yellow painted arrows but please take care at intersections where there may be a choice of several different alternative routes, particularly in the latter half of the route from Porto to Santiago.
 Navigation can become trickier when leaving the busier cities and towns such as Lisbon, Porto and Tui and you will need to pay close attention to your route notes for these sections.
 We also provide a guidebook and access to the Macs Adventure Smartphone App, which you can use to navigate.
 We strongly recommend using this App, or at least having it on your phone ready to use should you ever be in any doubt about your direction.
 There are usually other walkers around in case you are looking for help.
 A detailed information pack including route notes, local information and maps will be waiting for you at your first accommodation.